Sandman13sq/DmrVBM-blender-to-gms2/README.md

 		- More customization options for exports
 	- Optimizations for repeat exports
 		- Star button repeats last export of selected object in one click
-		- VB data is cached to object when exporting, so repeat exports with same parameters don't recalculate same data
+		- VB data is cached to object when exporting, so repeat exports with same parameters don't recalculate unchanged data
 		- Baked actions are reused if source action data is not changed
 - GMS2 Scripts
 	- Merged VBM and TRK struct into single struct